 Alex: I think this is in the pilot, one of the characters meets a guy and it immediately becomes an issue of who are his parents, because the Mohawk community is so tightly intermarried, but you're not allowed to date cousins who are too close to you.
 And that's a problem that someone outside the Mohawk community wouldn’t necessarily know about.
 But Tracey Deer, who’s Mohawk, who created the show, did know it.
 It’s her reality.
-And if you're Mohawk, maybe you're like, “Oh, God, yes, thank you.
-Maybe I don't want to date a white guy for reasons, but how many Mohawk guys are there that I can actually date?”
+And if you're Mohawk, maybe you're like, “Exactly.
+Maybe I don't want to date a white guy, but how many Mohawk guys are there that I can actually date?”
 And I thought that was, you know, a look behind the curtain.

 Kim: And that to me is so much more inclusive.
 Are you creating a Maori character for people to see that this game has diversity in it, or are you creating them for Maori people to see themselves?

 Alex: Is there academic theory that you find useful?

 Kim: My goal on every different project is to lead by lead by emotion and to make people care about what happens in the game.
 I don't necessarily subscribe to a school.
 But as a rule, when I draw inspiration, it's largely from action and blockbuster films.
 I use The Fast and the Furious a lot.
 I use Mission Impossible rather than dramatic films.
 Because we’re making action products.
 My job is to take this action thing and add character and world stories that are emotional, grounded and dramatic.
 Like, if I look at Mission Impossible, that movie makes you care about the folks in it.
 It's a lot healthier than if I look at a dramatic film and then try to add gameplay mechanics to that.

 Alex: Have you ever seen Night of the Iguana?
 Elizabeth Taylor?
 1964?